IT’S THE 10TH ANNIVERSARY OF CHICKAM!

 Chickam is a live web broadcast, with sound, of baby chickens hatching, and then the next 8 weeks of them growing up!
 The camera is always on, so you can watch them 24/7!

-It's 2017 and the time for Chickam is fast approaching!
-This year we plan to set eggs in the incubator on March 24th & 25th, with planned hatch dates of April 14th & 15th.
-The idea is to stagger the hatch a bit so that on Friday, school kids can watch in class and on Saturday, folks off work can also see chicks hatch!
-This year the breeds we hope to hatch are: Dark India Cornish Rock, Salmon Faverolle, Speckled Sussex and of course, some eggs from our own hens.
+It's 2018 and the time for Chickam is fast approaching!
+This year we set eggs in the incubator on March 10th & 11th, with planned hatch dates of March 31-April 1.
+The idea is to stagger the hatch a bit so that more people get to see chicks hatch!
+This year the breeds we hope to hatch are: Dark India Cornish Bantams, Polish and Brahma/Heavy mix (with possible Frizzles) and Bantam Cochins (with more possible Frizzles), along with some of our own eggs.
+I will candle the eggs after 10 days of incubation to see how many embryos we have!
+When there are bantam eggs in there, they typically hatch up to 2 days early--so check here beginning March 29th--if you see eggs, the hatch has begun!
 We'll update here, on Twitter, on my blog and at jackshenhouse.com with details.

 During the rest of the year, we will also occasionally put the cam out in the yard with the adult chickens throughout the year (weather permitting) on Saturdays or Sundays, sometimes aimed at the nest boxes...or stuck inside of a hollowed-out pumpkin for a hilarious 'foods-eye view' of the chickens eating!